andreas-schwenk/pysell/README.md

 ![](docs/logo-white-bg.svg)

-`pySELL` is a Python-based Simple E-Learning Language for the rapid creation of interactive STEM quizzes, with a focus on randomized math questions.
+`pySELL` is a Python-based Simple E-Learning Language designed for the rapid creation of interactive STEM quizzes, with a focus on randomized math questions.

-Quizzes can be used on mobile devices.
+Quizzes created with `pySELL` can be used on mobile devices.

-Compared to other solutions (e.g. `STACK` questions), `pySELL` has NO technological runtime dependencies, except `katex` for math rendering.
-Generated quizzes consist each of one self-contained HTML file.
-Theses files can be hosted on a web-server or imported to an existing LMS courses (e.g. _Moodle_ via "file upload", or _Ilias_ via "HTML course").
+Compared to other solutions (e.g., `STACK` questions), `pySELL` has NO technological runtime dependencies, except for `katex` for math rendering.
+Each generated quiz consists of a single self-contained HTML file.
+These files can be hosted on a web server or imported into existing LMS courses (e.g., _Moodle_ via "file upload" or _Ilias_ via "HTML course").

-Student answers are not stored on servers, so `pySELL` quizzes provide an 100 % anonymous training.
-This is very well received by students on their first contact with new topics.
+Student answers are not stored on servers, ensuring that `pySELL` quizzes provide 100% anonymous training.
+This anonymity is highly appreciated by students when first engaging with new topics.

-Teachers benefit from a simple to learn syntax.
-After some practice, even sophisticated questions can be generated with very little time investment.
+Teachers benefit from a simple-to-learn syntax.
+With some practice, even sophisticated questions can be generated with minimal time investment.

 If you are using `pySELL` in one of your (university) classes, I would love to hear about it!
-Write a mail with feedback / bug reports / feature requests to `contact@compiler-construction.com`
+Please send feedback, bug reports, or feature requests to `contact@compiler-construction.com`.

-As a member of the Free Software Foundation (FSF), I decided to publish `pySELL` as free and open-source software under the license of `GPLv3`.
+As a member of the Free Software Foundation (FSF), I have decided to publish `pySELL` as free and open-source software under the `GPLv3` license.

 ![](docs/example.jpg)